Magda98/CNN-filters/readme.md

 - [x] crossvalidation
 - [ ] fix visualization
+- [ ] experiment to choose best filters quantity
-- [ ] add custom filters initialization
+- [ ] implementation of custom inicialization of weights
+- [ ] experiment to choose best inicialization of weights
+- [ ] experiment to choose quantity of neurons in FC layers
 - [x] code refactor and comments